East (European Parliament constituency)

-East was a constituency of the European Parliament in Ireland.
-It elected 3 Members of the European Parliament (MEPs) using the single transferable vote form of proportional representation (PR-STV).
+East was a European Parliament constituency in Ireland.
+It elected 3 Members of the European Parliament (MEPs) on the electoral system of proportional representation by means of the single transferable vote (PR-STV).

 History and boundaries

-The constituency was created for the 2004 election and was a successor to the Leinster constituency.
+The constituency was created for the 2004 election and was a successor to the constituency of Leinster.
 From 2004 to 2009, it comprised the Leinster counties excluding the Dublin constituency.
 For the 2009 election, the counties of Longford and Westmeath were transferred from East to the North-West constituency.
 It then comprised the counties Carlow, Kildare, Kilkenny, Laois, Louth, Meath, Offaly, Wexford and Wicklow.

 For the 2014 European Parliament election the constituency was abolished, with the northern part (Kildare, Laois, Louth, Meath, Offaly) transferred to the new Midlands–North-West constituency, and the southern part (Carlow, Kilkenny, Wexford, Wicklow) transferred to the South constituency.